canonical/opensearch-operator/docs/how-to/persistent-storage.md

 opensearch/1  opensearch-data/1  filesystem  opensearch-pool  2.0 GiB  attached
 opensearch/2  opensearch-data/2  filesystem  opensearch-pool  2.0 GiB  attached
 ```

+For more details, see [Juju storage management](https://juju.is/docs/juju/manage-storage).

+## Reuse a disk within the same cluster

 Attach the detached volume to a new unit: